graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 This can also be done by using input types.
 The selection path map specifies which data is required and needs to be resolved from other source schemas.
-If the input type is only used to express a requirements it is removed from the composite schema.
+If the input type is only used to express requirements it is removed from the composite schema.

 ```graphql example